 Let me advise that after installing 9m of wall using this Laser Level method, I realised that we needed to start again.
 The method was correct for installing the InstallStrips but the issue was the wall itself.
 Brick Walls are not always vertically straight.
 If you place a piece of wood vertically on your brick wall, you will notice gaps (between the wood and the brick).
 These gaps are all over the wall and are caused by the bricks all being slightly different in shape.
 It can also be the laying itself which can cause it.
 The problem we found after beginning to lay panels on the wall was that the Installstrip claws were NOT ALL catching the back of the panel.
 We could sense gaps in sections.

 We decided to start again and this time level each 2.4m section individually.
 With our first InstallStrip at the far left of the wall, we then drilled and added our last InstallStrip at the other end of the 2.4m section.
-We made sure of the levelling by adding a panel and then checking with the Spirit Level.
+We made sure of the horizontal levelling by adding a panel and then checking with the Spirit Level.

 We realised this approach allowed us to check how each InstallStrip claw connected to the panel and if packing was needed.
 Where packing was needed, we added a small piece of cardboard at the back of the InstallStrip and checked it (vertically) with the Sprit Level or a piece of wood.